MDGrey33/pyvisionai/README.md

 - Extract text and images from PDF, DOCX, PPTX, and HTML files
 - Capture interactive HTML pages as images with full rendering
-- Describe images using local (Ollama) or cloud-based (OpenAI) Vision Language Models
+- Describe images using:
+  - Cloud-based models (OpenAI GPT-4 Vision, Anthropic Claude Vision)
+  - Local models (Ollama's Llama Vision)
 - Save extracted text and image descriptions in markdown format
 - Support for both CLI and library usage
 - Multiple extraction methods for different use cases